 By Soyoung Kim and Jessica Toonkel

-Onex has hired Goldman Sachs (GS), Morgan Stanley (MS) and Citigroup (NYS:C) to find a buyer for the business, according to one of the people, who wished to remain anonymous because they are not permitted to speak to the media.
+Onex has hired banks including Morgan Stanley (NYS:MS) to find a buyer for the business, according to one of the people, who wished to remain anonymous because they are not permitted to speak to the media.

-The Warranty Group, Goldman and Morgan Stanley declined to comment.
-Citigroup and Onex did not respond to requests for comment.
+The Warranty Group and Morgan Stanley declined to comment Onex did not respond to requests for a comment.

 Onex bought The Warranty Group from insurance broker Aon Corporation in 2006 for $710 million.
 Onex put around $510 million of equity into the deal, which also saw the Warranty Group's management participate with a substantial investment.